suzanyfreitash/suzanyfreitash/README.md

-Hello everybody, How are you?
+Hello everybody, how are you?

 I'm Suzany, I'm Brazilian and I currently live in Brazil, finishing my degree in systems analysis and development.